 *Sherwin E. Small Endowed Scholarship

 Peterhans Visual Training Project Prize:

 This prize is a direct, merit-based cash award which recognizes excellence in IIT Visual Training coursework demonstrating the principles of Walter Peterhans, the noted IIT Architecture professor and colleague of Mies.
-This prize shall be decided by the Peterhans Visual Training Project Prize Committee, composed of the Dean of the College and a minimum of three faculty members teaching the Visual Training principles, and Mr. Julian Kerbis, the son and representative of the donor, the Gertrude P. Kerbis Trust.
+This prize shall be decided by the Peterhans Visual Training Project Prize Committee, composed of the Dean of the College and a minimum of three faculty members teaching the Visual Training principles, and Julian Kerbis Peterhans (PhD), son of Walter Peterhans and donor Gertrude Lempp Kerbis (M.Arch 1954); and representative of the Gertrude Lempp Kerbis Trust.

 *IIT Scholarship Policy: As of January 2008, all undergraduate scholarships, need and merit-based, provided to the university by its donors will be managed and awarded by the Office of Financial Aid.
 These changes were implemented to create a more efficient awarding process for better use of university resources, efficient reporting, and improved stewardship.

 Students may be awarded by their academic department.
 Although the department will recognize you as the scholarship recipient and ask that you write a thank you letter to the donor who provided the funds to the university, the scholarship will not be awarded on top of your current IIT scholarship award.
 This scholarship matching process allows the university to award students institutional scholarships, including but not limited, the Heald, University, Collens and Camras prior to receiving donations to support those scholarships.